prof-rossetti/intro-to-python/exercises/web-app/checkpoints/4-web-forms.md

 {% endblock %}
 ```

 Here we're saying when the user submits the form, we'll send their form inputs via POST request to a route called "/weather/forecast".
-So let's update our weather routes to handle the POST request:
+So let's create some weather routes to handle the POST request.
+Create a new file in the "routes" directory called "weather_routes.py", and place inside the following contents:

 ```py
 # web_app/routes/weather_routes.py

 from flask import Blueprint, request, jsonify, render_template